-- 1. The Committee on Budget, Finance and Administration met on 29 March 1993. - 2.
-The Committee was chaired by H.E.
+1. The Committee on Budget, Finance and Administration met on 29 March and 28 April 1993.

+2. The Committee was chaired by H.E.
 Mr. K. Kesavapany of Singapore and the membership of the Committee was as follows:

-Australia India Singapore Brazil Israel Spain Canada Italy Sweden Chile Jamaica Switzerland Colombia Japan United Kingdom Korea, Rep. of France United States Germany, Fed.
-Rep. Malaysia Venezuela Hong Kong Netherlands Zaire Hungary Nigeria
+Australia India Singapore

+Brazil Israel Spain

+Canada Italy Sweden

+Chile Jamaica Switzerland

+Colombia Japan United Kingdom

+France Korea, Rep. of United States

+Germany, Fed.
+Rep. Malaysia Venezuela

+Hong Kong Netherlands Zaire

+Hungary Nigeria

-- 3. Austria, Bangladesh, Denmark, Mexico, New Zealand, Pakistan, Romania, the Slovak Republic and Sri Lanka were represented by Observers.
-When ITC matters were discussed, the meeting was also attended by members of the Secretariat of the International Trade Centre (UNCTAD/GATT). - 4.
-The Agenda in document GATT/AIR/3410 was adopted with the addition under GATT Secretariat, Item 14, Other Business, of World Trade Statistics.
+3. Austria, Bangladesh, Denmark, Mexico, New Zealand, Pakistan, Romania, the Slovak Republic and Sri Lanka were represented by Observers.
+When ITC matters were discussed, the meeting was also attended by members of the Secretariat of the International Trade Centre (UNCTAD/GATT).

-GATT\SECRETARIAT
+4. At the meeting of 29 March, the Agenda in document GATT/AIR/3410 was adopted with the addition under GATT Secretariat, Item 14, Other Business, of World Trade Statistics.
+The Agenda in document GATT/AIR/3424 was adopted at the meeting of 28 April.

+GATT SECRETARIAT